 - Advice on the freezing and batching food,

 - Tips on maximising the shelf and fridge life of food items,

 - Recipe cards and booklets, ‘get cooking’ packs and take home ingredients.

-Summer food activities include open access events which we organise at venues alongside our Bolton Lunches project.
-These engage children and their parents in a range of interactive, food-related games and activities.
+Summer food activities have included open access events which we have organised at venues alongside our Bolton Lunches project.
+These have engaged children and their parents in a range of interactive, food-related games and activities.
 We love seeing folk trying new foods and exploring new tastes, as well as families learning to cook and eat together.
-Our team is continuing to develop new ‘fun food’ programmes which are reaching, engaging and inspiring many across the Bolton area.

 Over the past year, a total of 1,484 individuals were engaged and supported through Friends of Fun Food, (up from 1,231 in the previous year).
 This included over 1,000 children and 400 adults within family groups and individuals.
 We worked with 26 schools and community centres, and participated in 51 community events.